Climate action

 approach

 We have set Partnership-wide science-based targets for reducing our climate impact, validated by the Science Based Targets initiative.
 Our overarching target is to reach net zero greenhouse gas emissions across our value chain by 2050.
-We have committed to reach net zero in our own operations (known as scope 1 and 2) by 2035.
+We have committed to reach net zero in our own operations (known as Scope 1 and Scope 2) by 2035.

 We have also set interim 2030 targets to drive near-term action, as well as a 2025 zero deforestation target.
 We are proud to be among the first companies to set specific targets focused on greenhouse gas emissions from forest, land and agriculture (FLAG).
 Our FLAG targets encourage us to examine where we can reduce emissions from land use, while also building the capacity of the land and nature in our supply chain to remove carbon from the atmosphere.